MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 windowsservercore   10.0.10254.0        9eca9231f4d4        30 hours ago        9.613 GB
 ```

 Now, use `docker run` To create a new Windows Server Container.
-This command instructs the Docker daemon to create a new container named ‘dockerdemo’ from the image ‘windowsservercore’ and open an interactive (-it) console session (cmd) with the container.
+This command as seen below will instruct the Docker daemon to create a new container named ‘dockerdemo’ from the image ‘windowsservercore’ and open an interactive (-it) console session (cmd) with the container.

 ``` PowerShell
 docker run -it --name dockerdemo windowsservercore cmd